RedHatOfficial/miq-LDAP/README.md

 * Update LDAP entry attributes for a VM from a dialog
 * Update VM tags and custom attributes based on LDAP entry attributes
 * Dynamic dialog methods for populating fields with existing LDAP entry attribute values
+* Dynamic dialog methods for populating drop down fields with LDAP entries using specified attributes as the value and description

 # Dependencies
 Dependencies of this ManageIQ extensions.